|

 with a NEW_CLI prefix.

-After the equality sign (=/ =/*=), a list of new CLI values to be used follows.
+After the equality sign (=/ =/*=), a list of new CLI values to be used is specified.

-If more than one value is specified, a one will be chosen on a random basis.
+If more than one value is configured, one will be chosen on a random basis.

-There is a special string constant "any", that can be used in place
+There is a special string constant "any" which can be used in place

 To enable CLIR for this rule, use a special string constant "hide"